FOMO-GOBBLE/fomo3d-docs/pages/fomo-launchpad/launching-a-project.md

-# Launching a Project on SOLFUN
+# Launching a Project on Fomo Launchpad

-To launch your memecoin on SOLFUN:
+To launch your memecoin on Fomo Launchpad:

 1. **Select Launch Your Own Token button**:
-   - Select the 'Launch Your Own Token' buttonfrom the SOLFUN website main page.
+   - Select the 'Launch Your Own Token' button from the Solana.fun website main page.
    - Submit the details of your token:
      - Token Symbol
      - Token Name